nktnet1/sync-request-curl/native/README.md

 ```

 The GitHub Actions native-prebuild workflow builds static libcurl with vcpkg
-and produces the six release binaries checked by `pnpm verify:prebuilds`.
+and produces eight release binaries checked by `pnpm verify:prebuilds`: macOS
+and Windows x64/arm64, plus glibc and musl Linux x64/arm64.
+GNU/Linux builds
+are produced in a Node 22 Bullseye container to keep the GLIBC requirement at
+2.31 or older. musl builds are produced and tested in Alpine containers.
 Those `.node` files are shipped in the npm package, so consumers do not need a
 compiler, CMake, vcpkg, node-gyp, or lifecycle-script approval.